ray-project/ray/doc/source/serve/architecture.md

 This architecture ensures horizontal scalability for Serve.
 You can scale your HTTP ingress by adding more nodes and scale your model inference by increasing the number of replicas via the `num_replicas` option of your deployment.

-### How do seployment handles work?
+### How do deployment handles work?

 The {mod}`DeploymentHandle <ray.serve.handle.DeploymentHandle>` object wraps a handle to a "router" that implements client-side load balancing of requests to replicas for a deployment.
 When a request is sent from one replica to another via the handle, the requests go through the same data path as incoming HTTP requests.
-This enables the same deployment selection and batching procedures to happen.
+This enables the same replica selection and batching procedures to happen.
 Deployment handles are often used to implement [model composition](serve-model-composition).

 ### What happens to large requests?